 Davis International Center

-Princeton welcomes students from around the globe.
-Currently, students from more than 95 countries are enrolled at the University.
+Princeton welcomes students from around the world.
+Currently, students from almost 100 countries are enrolled at the University.
 The Davis International Center (Davis IC) is the primary resource for International students and offers specialized support including immigration advising and resources to assist with cultural and practical adjustment issues.
 Davis IC programs and events offer opportunities to develop social connections and gather information that will help students as they settle into life at Princeton.
 The Davis IC also coordinates the annual international student orientation designed for first-year students from abroad.
 After matriculation, the staff of the Davis International Center works closely with academic advisers, the residential college staff, the Financial Aid Office, and other related University offices to continue to provide support for students as they transition into the University community.
 For more information, visit the Davis IC.

 Office of Disability Services

 The University is committed to providing students with disabilities equal access to the educational opportunities and programs available at Princeton.
 Princeton’s Policy on Disability and Accessibility is implemented in the context of the Americans with Disabilities Act (ADA) of 1990 as amended, Section 504 of the Rehabilitation Act of 1973 (Section 504), and the New Jersey Law Against Discrimination, which prohibit discrimination on the basis of disability.
 The term "disability" may include learning, physical, sensory, psychological, medical, and certain temporary disabilities.
 The University provides students with reasonable accommodations in accordance with the ADA/Section 504 and applicable state law.
 Students with disabilities may request academic accommodations; housing and dining accommodations; modifications to University policies, rules, and regulations; environmental adjustments such as the removal of architectural, communication, or transportation barriers; and auxiliary aids and services.
 Students can submit requests at matriculation or any time during the student’s tenure at Princeton.